influxdata/docs-v2/content/influxdb/cloud-serverless/get-started/_index.md

 ### Data organization

-The InfluxDB data model organizes time series data into buckets and measurements.
+The {{% product-name %}} data model organizes time series data into buckets and measurements.
 A bucket can contain multiple measurements.
 Measurements contain multiple tags and fields.